kapilsinghnegi/Fake-News-Detection/README.md

 ## Dataset

-We have used a labeled dataset containing news articles along with their corresponding labels (true or false).
+We have used a labelled dataset containing news articles along with their corresponding labels (true or false).
 The dataset is divided into two classes:
 - True: Genuine news articles
 - False: Fake or fabricated news articles